-Apply in a youth-only group for swan permits: Up to four youth may apply together for swan permits in a youth-only group.
+Apply in a youth-only group for swan

+permits: Up to four youth may apply together for swan permits in a youth-only group.
 For details on applying as part of a youth-only group, see page 13.

 Online HIP registration process: Registration in the Migratory Game Bird Harvest Information Program (HIP) has never been easier.
 To register, visit wildlife.utah.gov/uthip.
 For more information, please see page 10.
-You must have a HIP number issued between March 11, 2020 and March 10, 2021 if you plan to hunt waterfowl during the 2020-2021 season.
+You must have a HIP number issued between March 11, 2021 and March 10, 2022 if you plan to hunt waterfowl during the 2021-2022 season.
 Plan your hunt: The Utah Hunt Planner is an online tool you can use to be better prepared for your next Utah hunt.
 It contains in-depth information on Utah's waterfowl management areas.
 To use the hunt planner, visit wildlife.utah.gov/huntplanner.

-Buy your license over the phone: You can now buy a Utah hunting or combination license over the telephone.
+Buy your license over the phone: You

+can now buy a Utah hunting or combination license over the telephone.
 Just call 1-800-221-0659.
-The line is staffed 24 hours a day, seven days a week.
-In addition to the fee for the license, you'll also be charged a \$2 transaction fee for each item vou buv.
+In addition to the fee for the license, you'll also be charged a \$2 transaction fee for each item you buy.

-Youth hunting age: To be considered a youth for all waterfowl hunting, you must be 17 years old or younger on July 31, 2020.
+Youth hunting age: To be considered a youth for all waterfowl hunting, you must be 17 years old or younger on July 31, 2021.